MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/README.md

 If you expected a different score, dive into your assumptions, uncover biases.

 Externalize thinking!
-Use a calendar or other tools to offload "brain bandwidth".
+Use a calendar or other tools to offload brain bandwidth.

 `Routine` is a collection of `Habit`s.
 `Routine`s chain `Habit`s, builds momentum.
 Keeps you going.